Planning Your F3 Year: A Timeline

 5️⃣ APRIL TO JUNE - Start contacting Trust banks and locum agencies

 Spring is the best time to start getting registered with banks and agencies.
-Any earlier and they're likely to ask you to come back nearer the time.
+Any earlier and they won't know what work they have available yet, and they are likely to politely ask you to come back nearer the time.

 Decide what kind of shifts you’re looking for, in which specialties and where, and then decide whether to work through a Trust bank or locum agency.
 For help making this decision, check out our article on Finding Work as an F3 Locum: Bank and Agency.